jonathanKingston/http-dns/README.md

 This is a test WebExtension + Experimental API to enable HTTP DNS in the browser, for testing purposes.

-## How to install this API and WebExtension
+## How to install WebExtension

-1. npm install web-ext - `npm install -g web-ext`
+1. Install web-ext `npm install -g web-ext`
-2. npm run build
+2. Install the dependencies `npm install`
+3. Build the addon `npm run build`

+## How to run WebExtension
-3. `web-ext run --verbose -f Nightly`
+1. `web-ext run --verbose -f Nightly`

----
+OR

 1. Run a non-release build (Nightly or Aurora) version 59 (or newer) build.